 As part of my series on how to help you stop paying stupid amounts of money for people to repair your iPhone for you, here’s how to repair the screen on the iPhone 6S.
 So long as you get a kit with all the tools needed, it’s not as difficult as it sounds.
 The biggest pain is to have to remove all the components on the old screen and transfer them to the new screen, but if you’re patient you’ll be fine.

-Now, I used a specific kit for this video that I’ve linked to below, but feel free to look online for other kits.
+Now, I used a specific kit for this video that I’ve linked below, but feel free to look online for other kits.
 So long as they come with all the tools and are a good quality screen, this video will work regardless.
-Without further ado, here’s the step by step process for replacing the iPhone 6S screen.
+Without further ado, here’s the step-by-step process for replacing the iPhone 6S screen.

 Before You Begin